st0rmzking777/cybersecurity-portfolio/home-lab/project-stormbreaker/README.md

 ## Changelog

 **v0.2 (current)**
+- **Trimmed the source set to 16** by removing two low-signal modules: EmailRep (keyless quota made it rate-limit unreliably) and Wayback CDX (prolonged Internet Archive availability issues).
+Email enrichment is now handled by HaveIBeenPwned + Hunter; domain/URL history relies on WHOIS, DNS and OSINT.
-- Added **URLhaus** (abuse.ch) as an 18th source for IPs and URLs that catches malware-distribution infrastructure (validated live against a Mozi IoT botnet payload that other sources missed).
+- Added **URLhaus** (abuse.ch) for IPs and URLs, catching malware-distribution infrastructure that other sources miss (validated live against a Mozi IoT botnet payload host).
 - Rebuilt MITRE ATT&CK mapping to be **behaviour-driven**: reads threat tags from any source and maps the implied technique, instead of assuming a technique from the indicator type.
 URLs are now classified as payload-host